 THIS SONG.
 I still get so psyched up and start headbanging every time it comes on–how could you not?!
 10 years later and “Misery Business” is still one of the most classic and best emo songs of all time (at least in my opinion).
 The pure angst of the song, from the lyrics to the very fast paced music, throws you right back to middle school (or high school, depending on how old you were then).
 It’s become one of the ultimate nostalgia songs while still being a great rock song.

 This song plays more like a 2000s pop track that you’d hear on the radio.
 (And maybe you did, I won’t judge!)
 I will say, I love the single guitar notes that open the track–simple, clean, and just cool!
-“When It Rains” is someone reminiscing about someone who suffered from depression and committed suicide, wishing they could come back.
+“When It Rains” is about someone reminiscing about a friend who suffered from depression and committed suicide, wishing they could come back.

 6. Let the Flames Begin